-Year to date in fiscal 2025, the average daily balance of the Treasury / Treasurer's Trust Fund remains above \$16 billion, well above its pre-pandemic level.
-The projected balance for the Treasury/Treasurer's Trust Fund as of June 30, 2025 will remain strong at \$14.5 billion.
+As of fiscal end 2025, the Treasury / Treasurer's Trust Fund remained roughly \$14.6 billion (close to 40% of own source revenue).
 Washington's statute allows for the commingling of all balances in the State Treasury and in the custody of the State Treasurer for banking, cash management, and investment purposes.
 This allows the state to use non-general fund money to provide liquidity to the general fund, if needed.